zeusmedina/cs-maps-tree-map-lab-codeU/README.md

 Note that your solution should only search one path through the tree, so it should take time proportional to the height of the tree.
 You should not search the whole tree!

 *  Your next task is to fill in `containsValue`.
-To get you started, we've provides a helper method, `equals`, that compares `target` and a given key.
-Note that the values in the tree (as opposed to the keys) are not necessarily comparable, so we can't use `compareTo`; we have to use invoke `equals` on `target`.
+To get you started, we've provided a helper method, `equals`, that compares `target` and a given key.
+Note that the values in the tree (as opposed to the keys) are not necessarily comparable, so we can't use `compareTo`; we have to invoke `equals` on `target`.

 Unlike your previous solution for `findNode`, your solution for `containsValue` *does* have to search the whole tree, so its runtime will proportional to the number of keys, `n`, not the height of the tree, `h`.